 Andrew Sabl is professor of public policy and political science at the University of California, Los Angeles.
 He is the author of Ruling Passions: Political Offices and Democratic Ethics (Princeton).

 "Andrew Sabl has written an exceptionally fine overview of David Hume's History of England. . . .
 The History into which Hume poured such brilliance remains an undiscovered continent. . . .
 But with Sabl's full-length study, we can say that it has finally been mapped."--David Walsh, Perspectives on Politics

 "David Hume's History of England, a long-neglected classic of political philosophy, has recently become the object of serious study by political theorists.
-Hume's Politics, one of the best books on Hume published in recent years, shows convincingly how much political theorists and political scientists have to learn from Hume's masterpiece."--Thomas W. Merrill, Review of Politics
+Hume's Politics, one of the best books on Hume published in recent years, shows convincingly how much political theorists and political scientists have to learn from Hume's masterpiece. . . .
+Sabl shows that Hume's political theory is a more than worthy conversation partner with the political science of today.
+He thus points to a political science that is superior to both merely normative political theorizing and positivistic political science."--."--Thomas W. Merrill, Review of Politics

 "[E]xtraordinarily painstaking and erudite study of [Hume's History] in its six-volume entirety."--Political Theory

 "Sabl extracts from Hume's neglected History a wide-ranging and powerful work of political theory--the theory of dynamic coordination--pointing out that the tools with which to state it explicitly and abstractly as a theory were not invented until two centuries later.
 He refers of course to game theory, and to Schelling's clarification of coordination and the focal point phenomenon.
 Sabl's work is a persuasive, revealing, and masterful synthesis."--Randall Calvert, Washington University in St. Louis

 Chapter 2 Coordinating Interests: The Liberalism of Enlargement 43